Exchange Celebrates Space Force Birthday with $15,000 in Prizes

 |0

-This work, Exchange Celebrates Space Force Birthday with $15,000 in Prizes, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Exchange Celebrates Space Force Birthday with $15,000 in Prizes, by SSgt Marco Gomez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.